ENVIRONMENTAL WRITING

 This is a second-year course addressed to students of the Master’s Degree in Environmental Humanities who are not required to take the Italian language class.
 Its aim is to provide critical tools to analyze the different languages, ideologies and positions of environmentalism, across a broad spectrum of different media.

 Students will have to get acquainted with different forms of environmental writing and communication, as well as different ideologies, philosophies and political stances connected to environmental issues.
-Students will develop their skills to recognize and analyze different types of environmental communication.
-Finally, they will have to develop skills in oral (through class discussions) and written communication (for the purpose their final essay).
+Students will develop their skills to recognize and analyze different types of environmental communication, including their use of a variety of emotional registers and persuasive strategies.
+Finally, they will have to improve their skills in oral (through class discussions) and written communication (through written exercises and for the purpose their final exam) as regards discussing environmental/climate issues, and they will have to learn to to reflect critically on their communicative choices and their implications.

 Advanced reading, speaking and writing knowledge of English (B2).

 There is no single way to be 'environmentalist', and no single way to communicate 'environmental(ist)' ideas.
-Two forms of self-styled environmental writing may be radically different in their position, ideology or form.
+Two forms of self-styled environmental writing may be radically different in their position, ideology or form, and employ radically different registers.
 Any given form of environmentalism, indeed, is always for someone (and against someone else) and is entrenched in social/political struggles and debates.
 At the same time 'environmental' communication is arguably everywhere, because every single social issue can be connected to or is embedded in environmental implications.
 It is therefore crucial to be able to recognize what an 'environmental' text is actually saying, with what political implications, and how.

-Starting from those premises, the course will examine different types and styles of environmental writing and communication.
-We will be looking at essays, fiction, scientific, critical and technical writing in order to analyze the different discourses, rhetorics and approaches employed by authors from different cultures and ideological positions - from solarpunk to ecofascism.
+Starting from those premises, the course will examine different types, registers and styles of environmental writing and communication.
+We will employ the novel/collection of novellas Our Shared Storm, by Andrew Dana Hudson, which imagines how COP54 would play out in five different climate scenarios, as framing device to introduce problems, questions and different styles/registers to talk about climate issues, as well as a source of speculative inspiration.
+Besides Hudson's novel, we will be looking at essays, fiction, scientific, critical and technical writing in order to analyze the different discourses, rhetorics, emotional/persuasive registers and approaches employed by authors from different cultures and ideological positions - from mainstream environmentalism to ecofascism and solarpunk.
 We will also consider documentaries and videos to interrogate the specifics of visual communication.
-We will also look at some classics of ‘nature writing’ to see how environmental communication has changed over time.
+Finally, we will undertake some in-class writing exercises, in preparation for the final exam.

-The materials used for the classes will be available entirely on Moodle.
+The other materials used for the classes will be available on Moodle.
 Text to be discussed in class include:

 Andrew Dana Hudson, "On the Political Dimensions of Solarpunk", 2015 (available at: https://medium.com/solarpunks/on-the-political-dimensions-of-solarpunk-c5a7b4bf8df4 )

-Lectures, class discussions.
+Lectures, class discussions, writing exercises.
 The course will lean towards a seminar-style, meaning that students will be required to read some texts each week and significant space will be dedicated to informal discussion and debate.
 The e-learning platform Moodle will be the main tool for communication and to share teaching materials.

 English